Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Safe Learning of Autonomous Driving

 Afterward, we utilize human BK to shield unsafe actions from $\mathcal{A}$.
-Finding the target vehicles using the installed radar on the AV, the ralative positions of the TVs respect to the AV are described using their distance and the lanes.
+Finding the target vehicles using the installed radar on the AV, the relative positions of the TVs respect to the AV are described using their distance and the lanes.
 To do so, we divide the area around the AV to eight distinct sections; \verb|front|, \verb|front_right|, \verb|right|, \verb|back_right|, \verb|back|, \verb|back_left|, \verb|left|, and \verb|front_left|.
 This will assist us in finding the relative positions of each target vehicle in respect to the AV location.
 Knowledge of the relative positions of each TV helps us to find the busy sections around the AV, thereby making the decision-making process straight-forward.
 As an example, let's consider this rule, "If there is a TV in front of the AV and it has a similar lane to the AV lane, then the front of the AV is busy (\verb|front_is_busy|)."
+We can show this rule using the following rule clause: \begin{rulebox}{} front_is_busy:- lane(ego, Lane1), position_x(ego, Px1), target_vehicle(Car), lane(Car, Lane2), position$_x$(Car, Px2), Lane1 is Lane2, direction(ego, Direction), (Direction = right_to_left, Px2 < Px1; Direction = left_to_right, Px2 > Px1), distance(ego, Car, D), D>0. \end{rulebox}

-We can show this rule using the following rule clause: \begin{flushleft} $\verb|front_is_busy:-|$\\ $\verb| lane(ego,Lane|_1\verb|), position_x(ego,P|_x^1\verb|),|$\\ $\verb| target_vehicle(Car), lane(Car,Lane|_2\verb|), position_x(Car,P|_x^2\verb|),|$\\ $\verb| Lane|_1\verb| is Lane|_2\verb|, direction(ego,Dir), distance(ego,Car,D), D>0,|$\\ $\verb| (Dir=right_to_left, P|_x^2\verb|<P|_x^1\verb|; Dir=left_to_right, P|_x^2\verb|>P|_x^1\verb|).|$ \end{flushleft} where \verb|ego| and \verb|Car| represent the AV's and front TV's ID, $\verb|Lane|_1$ and $\verb|Lane|_2$ indicate their lanes, and $\verb|P|_x^1$ and $\verb|P|_x^2$ indicate their longitudinal positions, respectively.
+where \verb|ego| and \verb|Car| represent the AV's and front TV's ID, $\verb|Lane|_1$ and $\verb|Lane|_2$ indicate their lanes, and $\verb|P|_x^1$ and $\verb|P|_x^2$ indicate their longitudinal positions, respectively.
 Predicate \verb|target_vehicle(Car)| identifies the TVs using the euclidean distance from the AV, and the AV identifies the front TV using the relative longitudinal position in each direction.
 Thus, \verb|front_is_busy| is a predicate with boolean values to show when the front of the AV is busy.
 If a location is busy, then it is not free, as indicated in \verb|front_is_free:- not(front_is_busy)|.
 Similarly, we repeat the procedure for the rest of the sections around the AV to find the busy ones.
 When the AV knows about the busy and free sections, it can change the lane to the free lanes and avoid busy ones.